jameseb7/homepage/index.md

 robot software as part of the RoboTest project, on which I began work as a research associate in July 2018.
-This is part of the wider [RoboStar](http://www.cs.york.ac.uk/robostar) group of projects and focusses on model-based test case development using the graphical specification notation [RoboChart](https://www.cs.york.ac.uk/robostar/notations-tools).
+This is part of the wider [RoboStar](http://www.cs.york.ac.uk/robostar) group of projects and focuses on model-based test case development using the graphical specification notation [RoboChart](https://www.cs.york.ac.uk/robostar/notations-tools).
 During this, I have extended the semantics of RoboChart to distinguish inputs and outputs, and developed a strategy to extract timed test cases.
-I currenly working to develop a language called RoboWorld to describe the environment of a robot.
+I am currently working to develop a language called RoboWorld to describe the environment of a robot.
+My current focus is defining the semantics of RoboWorld using a hybrid variant of Circus called CyPhyCircus, and working to apply hybrid model checkers to allow checking of the semantics.

 I completed my PhD at the University of York in January 2019, with a thesis entitled [Ahead-of-time Algebraic Compilation for